Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Las Vegas Vacation, Las Vegas things to do, How to spend 3 days in Vegas, the perfect 3 day Las Vegas itinerary, best things to do in Las Vegas in 5 days, Las Vegas travel tips, how to plan your Las Vegas itinerary in 3 days, How to visit Las Vegas on a budget, Cheap Las Vegas tips

-Author Hannah Henderson is a travel writer and photographer.
-Raised in New Zealand, she now lives France.
+Hannah Henderson is a travel writer and photographer.
+She was raised in New Zealand and now lives in France.
 An avid foodie and photographer, Hannah’s travels usually involve large doses of art, culture, and people-watching from cafés.

 2 thoughts on “Fun Las Vegas Itinerary – 3 Days in Las Vegas